 The Global Commission on the Stability of Cyberspace (GCSC) was formally launched at the Munich Security Conference in February 2017 with the support of the Government of the Netherlands.
 The GCSC serves as a multistakeholder body to generate, evaluate and recommend various state and non-state norms of behavior in cyberspace and propose policy initiatives for inclusion in wider dialogue.
-The GCSC will meet throughout an initial three-year period to formulate policy recommendations for action—applicable to both state and non-state actors.
-Detailed recommendations will be published and advocated in capitals, corporate headquarters, and with the general public worldwide.

 In December 2015, EWI advocated for the establishment of a forum to help deepen consensus around emerging cyber norms and bridging remaining substantial divides on normative issues.
 EWI, in cooperation with The Hague Centre for Strategic Studies, co-directs the secretariat of the Global Commission on the Stability of Cyberspace.